erlangsters/spawn-mode/README.md

 XXX: OTP 23 has introduced the `spawn_request/x` variation.
 It's not supported
      yet.

-Written by Jonathan De Wachter (dewachter.jonathan@gmail.com) and released under the MIT license.
+Written by the Erlangsters [community](https://www.erlangsters.org/) and released under the MIT [license](/https://opensource.org/license/mit).

 ## Getting started